sodiq-code/trace/README.md

 ## Thesis

 > Provenance is a workflow step, not a feature you bolt on after the fact.
-By moving C2PA stamping to the moment of asset creation, Trace turns a manual compliance process into a sub-second library call.
+Trace automates the step between generation and publication: Generate → Stamp → Publish → Verify.
+No LLM in the path, just a sub-second C2PA library call.

 ---